 Trump’s Jesus-Like Image: What Happened, Why It Matters, and How Christians Should Respond

-If you’ve been on social media this week, you’ve probably seen it.
+If you’ve been on social media this week, you’ve probably seen the image.

-Recent reporting indicates that Trump did post an AI-generated image on Truth Social that many understood as depicting him in a Jesus-like healing role, and later removed it.[1]
+Recent reporting indicates that Trump did post an AI-generated image on Truth Social that many understood as depicting him in a Jesus-like healing role, and that he later removed it.[1]

 Quick Answer

-Yes, reporting indicates that Donald J. Trump posted an AI-generated image portraying himself in what many understood as a Jesus-like healing role, and later removed it.[1]
+Yes, credible reporting indicates that Trump posted an AI-generated image on Truth Social portraying himself in what many understood as a Jesus-like healing role, and later removed it.[1]

 Simple Explanation